EvSecDev/SCMP/README.md

                                                    Only applies to '--deploy-changes' or '--modify-vault-password'
-        --install                                  Runs installation commands in config files metadata JSON header Commands are run before file deployments (before checks) --disable-reloads                          Disables execution of reload commands for this deployment Useful to write configs that normally need reloads without running them --disable-privilege-escalation             Disables use of sudo when executing commands remotely
+        --install                                  Runs installation commands in config files metadata JSON header Commands are run before file deployments (before checks) --force                                    Ignores checks and runs atomically
+                                                   Forces writes and reloads of deployment files --disable-reloads                          Disables execution of reload commands for this deployment Useful to write configs that normally need reloads without running them --disable-privilege-escalation             Disables use of sudo when executing commands remotely